Licensed supervisors can apply to vary an existing licence, for example to add or remove a licence class.

 We will review all material received and will also take into account information we gather from our monitoring of the licensee’s operations.
 We might ask you to provide more information, update previously submitted material or verify the information you provided.

 We will assess whether the licence duration and the current conditions are still appropriate.
 As a result, we may reduce the duration, vary current conditions or add new conditions.

 A licensed supervisor should not assume they will be granted an extension for a class licence simply because they hold a licence in one or more than one class of licence.
 Any request for an extension into a new licence class must be fully assessed against the statutory tests (under section 16).

-In practice, FMA's assessment will concentrate on satisfying itself that the applicant can effectively perform the role of trustee or statutory supervisor in the new class, and that the addition of the new class will not adversely impact its existing activities.
-The variation request should therefore include:
+In practice, we must be satisfied that the applicant can effectively perform the role of supervisor (for the new class), and that adding the new class will not adversely impact their existing activities.
+The request to vary an existing class licence should therefore include:

-FMA expects more than a simple transfer of existing processes to another class.
+We expect this exercise to be more than a simple transfer of existing processes to another class.